SpaceTrekKSC/MakerBox/README.md

 Alternativly, if you are using Windows you can install Arduino through the Microsoft Store or Company Portal if it has been added by your company IT department.

 ### Install the MakerBox Library
 To install this library in Arduino you will use the Arduino Library Manager.
 It is located on the left hand side of the IDE.
 It is the third button from the top.
 Open the library manager and search for MakerBox.
 Click Install and when prompted **make sure you install all dependancies**.
 This library uses a few other open-source libraries that must be installed for all examples to work.
-If you do not install these additional libraries now you will see an error message when you try to compile examples that need the.
+If you do not install these additional libraries now you will see an error message when you try to compile examples that need them.
 You can use the library manager to search for the missing libraries and install them that way if you choose.

 ### Write or Paste Code
 Opening the Arduino IDE for the first time, you will be presented with the following screen.

 ![alt text](images/ide-main.png "IDE Main Screen")

-This is where you will write or paste in the code for your project.
+This is where you will write or paste in the code for your program.

 ### Uploading Code
 Now that you have prepared your code, it's time to upload it onto the board.

 #### Selecting Board type & Port
 You'll need to select the entry in the Tools > Board menu that corresponds to your Arduino board.
-For the duinotech Uno, you will select Arduino/Genuino Uno.
+For the MakerBox, you will select **Arduino Uno**.

 ![alt text](images/board-type.png "Board Type")

 Select the serial device of the board from the Tools | Serial Port menu.
 This is likely to be COM3 or higher (COM1 and COM2 are usually reserved for hardware serial ports).
-To find out, you can disconnect your board and re-open the menu; the entry that disappears should be the duinotech Uno board.
+To find out, you can disconnect your board and re-open the menu; the entry that disappears should be the Arduino Uno board.
 Reconnect the board and select that serial port.

 ![alt text](images/selecting-port.png "Selecting Port")